kc8son/kdnProject001/ReadMe.md

 This is a place for you to do some simple projects for me.

-I will start really simple, then buoild up complexity.
+I will start really simple, then buoild up in complexity.

 Eventually, you will build a program that I have been thinking about.
 You may even be able to market it!